-The weighted average management fee of the UCITSeligible target fund units as defined above to be acquired may not exceed 1% per annum.
+The weighted average management fee of the UCITS-eligible target fund units as defined above to be acquired may not exceed 1% per annum.
 As indicated in the PART I "ESSENTIAL INFORMATION REGARDING THE COMPANY", IV.
 "Fees, expenses and taxation" A. "Fees payable by the Company", when investing in UCITS and other target UCIs where the Management Company or the Investment Manager is paid a fee for the management of one or several Sub-Funds charged directly to the assets of these UCITS and other UCIs, such payments shall be deducted from the remuneration payable to the Management Company or the Investment Manager.

 The Sub-Fund promotes environmental and/or social characteristics, as described in Article 8 of the SFDR.
-The Sub-Fund applies Active Ownership as well as the Management Company's ESG integration approach and the norms-based responsible investing criteria.
+The Sub-Fund applies Stewardship as well as an ESG integration approach and restriction criteria regarding several activities.
 More information can be found in Appendix III SFDR pre-contractual disclosures for article 8 SFDR Sub-Funds - Templates.

-The Sub-Fund considers Principle Adverse Impacts on Sustainability Factors notably via Active Ownership.
+The Sub-Fund considers Principle Adverse Impacts on Sustainability Factors notably via Stewardship.